When we hear night sweats we immediately think of women and menopause.

 Lymphoma is a form of cancer that attacks the lymphatic system.
 Since lymphoma interrupts your immune system, it can cause severe night sweats as well as itchy skin, fatigue and uncontrollable chills.

-The most common cause for night sweats among men with andropause is of course the decreased testosterone levels.
+The most common cause of this sweaty symptom among men with andropause is of course the decreased testosterone levels.

 Increase Testosterone the natural way with Manna Andropause, opt for a healthy diet, like the Manna Diet and get some exercise, at least 45 minutes per day, preferably resistance exercise.
 If one of your problems is erectile dysfunction, take the Manna T-Boost as well.